yangzhou12/BenchX/README.md

 ### 1. Classification

 ### 2. Segmentation

+Build the unified segementation pipeline by adapting MMSegmentation:

+We provide the necessary files for adapting MMSegmentation in the directory [BenchX_Segmentation](BenchX_Segmentation).
+After modifying MMSegmentaiton framework with the provided files, start fine-tuning and evaluation with [ft.sh](Siim_Segmentation/ft.sh) and [test.sh](Siim_Segmentation/test.sh), respectively.

 We evaluate our pre-trained models by specifying the `--pretrain_path` argument before running each downstream task.
 Arguments can be modified through [`configs/`](configs/).
 Additional command-line arguments can also be specified to override the configuration setting.